 Pittsburgh Chapter National Tooling & Machining Foundation

-Grades 6–8 Grades 9–10 Grades 11–12 Postsecondary Grades K–5
+Grades K–5 Grades 6–8 Grades 9–10 Grades 11–12 Postsecondary

-The Pittsburgh Chapter National Tooling & Machining Foundation is a 501 non-profit organization dedicated to training and developing future professionals in the metalworking and manufacturing industry in southwestern Pennsylvania.
+The Pittsburgh Chapter National Tooling & Machining Foundation is a 501(c)(3) non-profit organization dedicated to training and developing future professionals in the metalworking and manufacturing industry in southwestern Pennsylvania.
 Its work includes a four-year registered apprenticeship program combining classroom instruction and on-the-job learning, as well as youth initiatives like robotics and STEM programs that build pathways into advanced manufacturing.

 ORGANIZATION TYPE